w3c/wai-arrm/content/front-end.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "User Experience (UX) Designer Responsibilities Mapping"
+title: "Front-End Developer Responsibilities Mapping"
+title_html: "Front-End Developer <br><span style='font-size:75%'>Responsibilities Mapping</span>"
-nav_title: "UX Designer"
+nav_title: "Front-End Developer"
-doc-note-type: draft
-doc-note-message-md: This is an in-progress draft.
-We welcome comments via GitHub or email from the [links below](#helpimprove).

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2024-03-12   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2022-02-24   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 # translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Jan Doe"   # Replace Jan Doe with translator name